- Photo creditJeremy Koreski

 - Wait for a low tide to explore the tidal caves at the northen tip of Cox Bay (to the right when facing the ocean).
 You may find barnacles, seastars, and more marine treasures.
 Because there is the potential for ocean surges near the edge of these rocks, please supervise children at all times.

-MacKenzie Beach is a bucolic oasis, close to town.
+MacKenzie Beach is a calm oasis, close to town.
 Well-situated tidal rocks shelter the beach, allowing only the gentlest of waves to ripple in.
-Although this beach is home to a few resorts and campgrounds, it retains a calm nature.
+Although this beach is home to a few resorts and campgrounds, it retains a quiet nature.
+Access just got easier, with a new wheelchair-friendly ramp and parking spaces via Hellesen Road.

 - Try stand-up paddle boarding!
 The calm waters of MacKenzie Beach are perfectly suited to this more laid-back cousin of surfing.